- Compare Editions

 This is a tough problem.
 The user's computer certainly knows that a file is read from the disk or the network into the computer's memory.
 Unfortunately, once the data is in memory, it can't be tracked any further.
 It might be inside of Microsoft Word and displayed as a document on the screen, it might have been loaded into an FTP application and sent out onto the network, or it might have been loaded into a program that is sending it to the printer.
-It's just not possible to track the destination of a file once it's been read.

 There are a few solutions for this.